tbuyus/EnglishPAbjad/README.md

 ###Just [TOTALLY FUBAR](http://en.wikipedia.org/wiki/FUBAR#FUBAR)

 The lack of consistency in the sounds, that the letters in English can represent, makes learning to read and spell a real problem for children and foreigners when compared to other orthographies (like German and Spanish spelling).
-[Decoding](#decoding) is ambigous, not only that so is [encoding](#encoding).
+[Decoding](#decoding) is ambiguous, not only that so is [encoding](#encoding).

 Τħere are many sounds that can be encoded in more than one way:
 sh -